-To illustrate the impact these mistakes tend to have for Teradata Data Warehouse projects, let me compare it to a team of medics in a hospital and imagine the project is you who is about to receive a costly and critical treatment.
+To illustrate the impact these mistakes tend to have for Teradata Data Warehouse projects, let me compare it to a hospital team.
+Imagine the project is you who is about to receive costly and critical treatment.
 I am sure you do not want to hear staff exchanging conversation mentioned below before you doze off at the operating table.

 1. Not knowing or losing Sight of the Strategic Business Objectives

 “Does anyone know why we operate the patient?
 Well, let’s start anyway …”

 Most of the Data Warehouse projects start with a lot of enthusiasm but fail at the end because they just did not meet the business objectives.
 Very well designed Data Warehouses will fail if the content doesn’t help to solve any business needs.
 Even if you see yourself as a technician first or are in a position without contact with users of the final product, never forget that whatever you produce, it is the customer that must be satisfied.

 2. Forgetting to set up Measures to evaluate the Success

 “Anyone feels like this treatment is successful so far?
 Can we find out?
 No ideas?“ (silence).

 Even if you are aware of your business objectives, success is not guaranteed by this alone.
 Every clear business objective is measurable.
 If you can’t quantify, you will have a tough time commenting on your expenses, and you will show up on top of the blacklist as soon as the next restructuring occurs.
 The latter usually revolve in cycles of about 3 to 5 years in length.

 3. Running a Teradata Data Warehouse Project like a Mass Production via an Assembly-Line

 “We need one nurse for every swab and one class-2 middle-belly-doctor for the first opening cut.
 Then, the inhalation support technicians, please stand to the right, and the exhalation support professionals to the left.
 Is our scalpel holding team ready?”